jorge-cardoso/jorge-cardoso.github.io/research/index.md

 Looking for a PhD/MSc topic?
 -----------------
 You would like to do research?
 Maybe your MSc or PhD?
 You love to discover new things?
 To propose new innovative ideas?
-You like the areas of Service Science, Business Process Management, Information Systems, and Semantic Web?
+You like the areas of Cloud Computing, Business Process Management, Information Systems, and Semantic Web?

 Then you should send me an e-mail (jcardoso hhatte dei.uc.pt) and/or we should have a chat (office D2.20).
 I always have a couple of interesting topics to be explored.